ofiwg/libfabric/man/fi_cxi.7.md

 :   Default VNI value used only for service IDs where the VNI is not restricted.

 *FI_CXI_RNR_MAX_TIMEOUT_US*
-:   When using the endpoint FI_PROTO_CXI_CS protocol, this setting is used to
+:   When using the endpoint FI_PROTO_CXI_RNR protocol, this setting is used to
     control the maximum time from the original posting of the message that the message should be retried.
 A value of 0 will return an error completion on the first RNR ack status.